Waste management tips for business

 For a quick visual waste assessment, go around to all the bins presented for collection just before the collection truck arrives and see how full they are.
 Don't worry if there are different sized bins; simply note down the sizes, an estimate of how full they are, and how often waste is collected.

 For example, there might be a standard domestic 240L wheelie bin that is 50% full and collected once a week, equalling 120L of waste per week.
-Use the bin conversion chart (PDF, 596KB) to help determine the size of bins.

 Once you have collated this information, you will know how much waste material your business produces within a given time frame.